Skip to main content

 Certificate Authorities (CAs) are trusted entities that issue digital certificates, such as SSL/TLS certificates for web encryption.
 For web browsers and systems to trust a website's SSL/TLS certificate, it must be issued by a trusted CA. In the case of DigiNotar, attackers fraudulently issued certificates for numerous domains, including one for *.google.com, which allowed attackers to impersonate Google services.
 This rogue Google certificate was then used to conduct a MitM attack.
 When users tried to access Gmail accounts, their traffic was intercepted and decrypted by the attacker, giving them access to the victims’ emails and credentials.

-Trojan Horses appear as genuine software but conceal malicious functions.
+Trojan horses appear as genuine software but conceal malicious functions.
 For example, a seemingly benign app downloaded from an untrustworthy source may contain a hidden payload that steals data.
+Trojans are a common malware delivery method and are frequently bundled with infostealers that harvest credentials for later ransomware or account takeover.

 Example: Zeus Trojan